 - Signatures of all parties

 - Obtain A Specific and Comprehensive Description Of All Products or Services You’ve Chosen.
-For example, instead of putting down only the location, date and time a wedding cake is to be delivered, also provide particular details which may include the number of cake tiers, specific flavours and colours of icing, any special dietary restrictions such as gluten or egg – free etc.
+For example, instead of putting down only the location, date and time a wedding cake is to be delivered, also provide particular details which may include the number of cake tiers, specific flavors and colors of icing, any special dietary restrictions such as gluten or egg – free etc.

 - Always Read The Contract Fully including the fine print and ask as many clarifying questions you can think of prior to signing anything.
 It is always better to take your time to understand something rather than being uncertain and later discovering that what you may have thought was an expected product or service to be delivered was actually not part of the agreement.